-- 4. Loosen the jam nut (E) on the spring anchor eyebolt (F). - 5.
-Loosen the adjustment nut (G) on the spring anchor eyebolt to release the majority of the belt tension.
+- 4. Loosen the jam nut (E) on the spring anchor eye bolt (F). - 5.
+Loosen the adjustment nut (G) on the spring anchor eye bolt to release the majority of the belt tension.
 Use caution to remove the nut to completely release the tension. - Remove the old belt and replace with a new one (H).
-Make sure the V-side of the belt runs in the grooves of the adjustable idler pulley (I), front stationary idler pulley (J), both transmission pulleys (K) and the crankshaft pulley (L). - 7.
-Reinstall the spring anchor eyebolt into the spring anchor tab and loosely fasten the adjustment nut. - 8.
-Tighten the nut until the spring achieves a coil-to-coil measurement of 5" (12.7 cm). - 9.
+Make sure the V-side of the belt runs in the grooves of the adjustable idler pulley (I), the front stationary idler pulleys (J), both transmission pulleys (K), and the crankshaft pulley (L).

+- 7. Re-install the spring anchor eye bolt into the spring anchor tab and loosely fasten the adjustment nut. - 8.
+Tighten the nut until the spring (M) achieves a coil-to-coil measurement of 6-3/4" (17.15 cm). - 9.
 Tighten the jam nut. - 10.
-Reinstall the clutch anchor pad to the PTO clutch and secure using the hardware previously removed.
-Reconnect wire harness to the PTO clutch. - 11.
-Reinstall the PTO belt.
-See Mower Drive Belt Replacement for instructions.
+Re-install the clutch anchor pad to the PTO clutch and secure using the hardware previously removed.
+Reconnect the wire harness to the PTO clutch. - 11.
+Re-install the mower belt.
+See Mower Drive Belt Replacement for re-installation instructions.

-Rear Suspension Adjustment
+Suspension Adjustment

-The shock assembly can be adjusted in two ways to allow the operator to customize the ride according to operator's weight and/or operating conditions.
-You have the option of adjusting the spring pre-load and/or the upper mounting position.
+The shock assemblies (A, Figure 64) can be adjusted to allow the operator to customize the ride according to the operator's weight and/or operating conditions.

+The front shock assemblies can be adjusted by changing the spring's pre-load.